Self Build Project Construction Management

 “As a client one of the most important roles you have is deciding how the project is going to run.
 Get it right and the whole experience can be a real pleasure.
 Get it wrong and it can wreck lives, marriages, financial security and every dream you’ve had for the place.”Kevin McCloud

-The decision on how your project is going to run is critical but you don’t have to go it alone.
-Very few people have the skills and experience to manage a major building project without help from others.
+The decision on how your project is going to run is critical, but you don’t have to go it alone.
+Few people have the skills and experience to manage a major building project without help from others.
 It makes sense to surround yourselves with experts and create the best team so that you do get it right!

-Fundamentally, someone has to co-ordinate, monitor and control the time, cost, quality and risk of the building project.
+Someone has to co-ordinate, monitor and control the time, cost, quality and risk of your building project.
 This role is the Construction Manager.
 Here’s a glimpse of what’s involved, to help you determine who might best be to carry out Construction Management services for your building project…

 One of the most important elements of the planning and control process is preparing a realistic and detailed programme, and to then monitor and adjust it as the project progresses.
 Allowing sufficient time for the various tasks; including supplier, sub-contractor and contractual deadlines and building in contingencies, is all part of the Construction Management of a trade by trade project.

 Get it right and the build will proceed at a good pace.
 The trades will be able to work on their areas to schedule, and the build will be cost and time efficient.
 Get it wrong and the result is an erratic build with frequent periods of inactivity.
 Delays can quickly escalate with a lateness of delivery of materials leading to issues with the trades being unable to work.
 When supplies do arrive, they may then have business elsewhere, leading to further delays and additional costs.